 Transplant

-Transplant is a medical procedure where an organ, tissue, or group of cells is removed from one person (the donor) and placed into another person (the recipient) to replace damaged or failing organs.
-Common types of transplants include kidney, liver, heart, lung, and bone marrow transplants.
-The main goal is to restore normal function, improve quality of life, and in many cases, save the recipient’s life.
-Transplants require careful matching between donor and recipient to reduce the risk of rejection by the immune system.
+In order to replace damaged or failing organs, a transplant is a medical procedure in which an organ, tissue, or collection of cells is taken from one person (the donor) and put into another person (the recipient).
+Kidney, liver, heart, lung, and bone marrow transplants are among the common transplant types.
+Restoring normal function, enhancing quality of life, and frequently saving the recipient's life are the main objectives.
+Careful matching between the donor and the recipient is necessary for transplants in order to lower the possibility of immune system rejection.